Tips for creating effective video ads

 Make sure the quality of your opening image is consistent with the quality of your video.
 Don't make a bad impression by showing an interesting image to entice people to play the video, and then provide video content that has no relation to the image.

-TrueView in-display and in-search ads
+TrueView in-display ads

 YouTube is a powerful way to gain new customers through video content on the web, but it's also a community-driven social media network that values meaningful content and genuine community engagement with real people and stories.
 For you to get the most out of YouTube, you'll need to create video content that builds a relationship with YouTube users above and beyond the traditional advertiser-customer relationship.
 Promoting video content that contains only advertising can actually make it harder for you to drive increased viewer engagement with your brand.